insertgroupname/pill_classification_node/README.md

 ### Document so far

-Most preprocessing, shape prediction will be in this file<br>
-This file will run magic code that will predict the shape
+Most preprocessing, shape prediction will be in this file and it will run magic code that will predict the shape

 ```
 pill_classification_node/server/pyfol/shape_predict/func/fed.py